KwatME/Medicine.md/Pathogen/Bacterium/Shigella.md

 # "

-Like Escherichia coli, but acquired from plasmid the ability to invade into a cell.
+Escherichia coli variant that acquired from plasmid the ability to invade into a cell.
 Lacks flagella.
 Some produce shiga toxin.

+Infects only primates.

+Fecal-oral transmission and highly infectious from food, feces, fingers, and flies.

 Small number from food, feces, fingers, or flies can be infectious.
 Incubates for 1-7 days.